sattariam/truelayer.hackernews/README.md

           n : posts count
 ```

-Specifying the posts count is optional and it will be considered as max(100) if it doesn't pass.
+Sending the posts count is optional and it will be considered as max(100) if it doesn't pass.

 ```
 Examples: